-If you live in an applicable country and don’t verify that you’re exempt from VAT, all regular payments you make to Squarespace are subject to an additional VAT charge according to your country’s standard rate.
+If you live in an applicable country and don’t verify that you’re exempt, all payments you make to Squarespace are subject to VAT according to your country’s standard rate.
 This will apply to any paid service we offer, including your:

-- G Suite subscription’s next billing cycle or charges for new users
+- G Suite subscription purchases, renewals, or charges for new users

 - Getty Images purchases

-Prices listed on our website don’t include VAT, but you’ll see your total charge and a tax breakdown before checkout and on your invoices.
+Prices listed on our website don’t include VAT.
+You’ll see your total charge and a tax breakdown before checkout and on your invoices.

 Am I exempt from VAT?